clintonboys/clintonboys.github.io/projects/index.md

 ## Data

-- It's an ongoing project of mine to develop a forecasting model for elections in Australia.
-I've made a number of posts on this website about the pitfalls and difficulties of coming up with such a model (starting [here](http://www.clintonboys.com/aus-election-model-1/)).
+- It was an ongoing project of mine to develop a forecasting model for elections in Australia.
+I made a number of posts on this website about the pitfalls and difficulties of coming up with such a model (starting [here](http://www.clintonboys.com/aus-election-model-1/)).
 - I wrote a <a href="https://github.com/clintonboys/gumtree_scraper" target="_blank">primitive scraper</a> for trading post website gumtree.com using the Python packages BeautifulSoup and requests, which persistently searches the site for a given query and sends an email using Mandrill when there are new results (for example when you're after concert tickets).
 - I wrote a <a href="https://github.com/clintonboys/trendy-scraper" target="_blank">trendy scraper</a> for Google trends which gives daily data for queries across long timescales (Google trends only outputs weekly data for periods longer than a few months).
 See the post [here](http://www.clintonboys.com/google-trends-scraper-2/), or see the updated code in the <a href="https://github.com/clintonboys/trendy-scraper" target="_blank">Github repo</a>.
 - I wrote a very basic poll aggregator (starting [here](http://www.clintonboys.com/israel-poll-aggregator-1/)) for the 2015 Israeli elections; like all the polls it aggregated it turned out to be very wrong in the end.